destaMo/Scrum-Notes/content/qa/junior.md

 - Describe what are static and dynamic testing?
 What products or artifacts do they focus on?
 - What is the difference between functional and non-functional tests?
 Provide exmaples of test types specific for both functional and non-functional tests
 - What is the difference between black-box and white-box tests?
+- What are equivalence partitioning and boundary value analysis techniques?
+How to use them in testing?

 ---